c3foc/hagrid/operations.md

 The product images on the dashboard are chosen at random from all gallery images associated with a product.
 Add all your images as gallery images.
-If you enter no name, then the Product + Sizegroup will be used for the title in the gallery.
+If you enter no name, then the Product + SizeScale will be used for the title in the gallery.
 That is usually fine.

 The gallery images do not track item size anymore.
 You can't judge a size from